AI Scribes for Ontario Family Doctors: A PHIPA-Safe Vendor Comparison (2026)

 Key Takeaways

-• Nabla hosts on Google Cloud in the region the customer picks at signup, with no published Canadian-only commitment as of Q2 2026, so a PHIPA Health Information Custodian agreement is a sign-or-walk negotiation.
+• Nabla hosts on Google Cloud in the region the customer picks at signup, with no Canadian commitment and no PHIPA mention anywhere on its security page, so residency is a sign-or-walk negotiation.

-• Cost ranges from roughly CAD $99 per provider per month for Tali AI to over CAD $300 per provider per month for the bundled Microsoft Dragon Copilot SKU, before EMR integration fees.
+• Cost ranges from roughly CAD $99 per provider per month at the Canadian-default end to over CAD $300 per provider per month for a bundled Microsoft SKU, before EMR integration fees.
+Vendor of Record buyers get negotiated pricing on top.

 Book a Consultation